 Digital health is the application of digital technologies to enable and enhance health program reach, efficiency, and impact.
 While not all digital technologies are mobile enabled, the widespread use of mobile phones throughout low and middle income countries presents key opportunities to apply technology in health programs.
 Mobile messages, social media, and audio-visual content can educate consumers about health services and products, and reinforce training of providers.
 Digital systems and dashboards for data collection and management can improve decision-making and the quality of private sector service delivery models.
 Mobile wallets and payment platforms can facilitate participation in public and private health insurance and other financial risk protection programs.

-SHOPS Plus integrates cost effective digital solutions into project activities, contributing to the quality and accessibility of services for underserved and at-risk populations.
+SHOPS Plus applies evidence-based digital solutions to project activities, contributing to the quality and accessibility of health information, financing, and services for underserved and at-risk populations.
 Digital health platforms offer a particularly promising opportunity for engagement between the public and private sectors, making it easier to share data and partner on health activities.

 - Consumer education and behavior change

 - Data collection and reporting for health management information systems

 - Facilitation of public-private partnerships